forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

   * d.
 Test Management 2.0 - ATF Tests (Optional)
   * e.
 Automated Test Framework (Already Enabled)

-If you do not have them installed Navigate to Service Managment application navigator and search for "Plugin".
+If you do not have them installed Navigate to ServiceNow Desktop UI and search for "Plugin" in the left navbar.
 Installation should take about 5 minutes.

 ![relative](images/plugins.png)